15 Best Books on Overcoming Anxiety and Social Phobia

 Those that have been in treatment for anxiety or done DBT or CBT will find this book a refresher at best.
 IF you suffer from anxiety yet do not know what DBT or CBT is… this might be a good science-based book to start with.

 Earlier I mentioned a book that openly discussed prescription medications as possible cures to many anxiety disorders.
 This is something that rarely happen in books, which often go for a more holistic approach.
-This book is the opposite of that previous choice.
+Anxiety: 5 Little Known Ways to Naturally Fight Anxiety is the opposite of that previous choice.
 It heads in the opposite direction just discussing natural cures for relieving anxiety.

 To be completely honest, I am a bit of a traditionalist.
 Crazy sounding solutions are not always for me.
 However, anyone who suffers anxiety is going to want to get all the options possible to help deal with their anxiety.
-These solutions are off the beaten path.
-They are certainly not the ONLY thing you should be trying to do to fight anxious feelings, but they are interesting nonetheless.

 If you are building a toolkit to combat anxiety why wouldn’t you want to try to understand all the tools that could be at your disposal?